davidnicholai/url-shortener/README.md

 - Run `docker compose up`
 - Navigate to localhost:3000

+# Running tests
+Either run `bundle exec rails test` in the docker container, or:

+To run in your machine:
+- `bundle install`
+- `yarn install`
+- `bundle exec rails test

 ## Notes

 - I chose to go with Ruby on Rails for the following reasons: it's good for rapid prototyping (fast support for CRUD), easy to setup & dockerize, basic familiarity